 Take a detoxifying Epsom salt bath to stimulate the lymphatic and immune system.
 All that magnesium should help the body (and you) relax.

 - Focus on foods that are easy to digest.
 Start with clear liquids like broth and gelatin then progress to full liquids.
-When your body is handling these foods, move on to toast (no butter), rice, bananas, or crackers.
+When your body is handling these foods, move on to gluten-free toast (no butter), rice, bananas, or gluten-free crackers.
 Scrambled eggs and mashed potatoes are a great choice for those who don’t eat grains.